 The USPG is charged by the President with:

-- Implementing strategic and coordinated deployment of space resources.
+- Advising the President regarding strategic and coordinated deployment of space resources.

 - Providing direct input and guidance to the campus master planning efforts, capital project planning, and real estate transaction/strategy processes